Intersectionality Toolkit Icon

 Intersectionality Toolkit

-The Oxford Dictionary defines intersectionality as “the interconnected nature of social categorisations such as race, class, and gender, regarded as creating overlapping and interdependent systems of discrimination or disadvantage”.
+Intersectionality examines how aspects of identity such as race, gender, class, and sexuality overlap to create unique experiences of privilege and oppression.
+The concept, coined by Kimberlé Crenshaw and rooted in the work of Black feminist scholars, is central to understanding how systems of inequality operate.
+The Oxford Dictionary defines it as “the interconnected nature of social categorisations such as race, class, and gender, regarded as creating overlapping and interdependent systems of discrimination or disadvantage.”

 The Diverse Educators’ Intersectionality Toolkit